 Going from Sumter into Lake County, the highway scenery takes a turn from swampy and flat, to sandy and a little more hilly coming into the settlements of Slones Ridge and Stuckey.

 Slones Ridge was settled in 1843 by Georgia-born Confederate Army Captain William Slone.
-Cattle was raised, supplying beef to Confederate soldiers.
+Cattle were raised, supplying beef to Confederate soldiers.

 Stuckey is a historically black settlement, formed during the era of segregation when black people were prohibited from buying property in the adjacent City of Mascotte.
 There are a few older homes there today, as well as a Baptist church.